gmlewis/flutters-amazing/amazing/README.md

 # Flutter's Amazing!

-This is my entry to the Flutter Create contest.
+This is my entry to the Flutter Create contest, 2019.

 ## Description